seanbaxter/DirectXShaderCompiler/docs/WritingAnLLVMPass.rst

   Hello: puts
   Hello: main

-Here we see that the :ref:`Hello World <writing-an-llvm-pass-basiccode>` pass has killed the Dominator Set pass, even though it doesn't modify the code at all!
+Here we see that the :ref:`Hello World <writing-an-llvm37-pass-basiccode>` pass has killed the Dominator Set pass, even though it doesn't modify the code at all!
 To fix this, we need to add the following :ref:`getAnalysisUsage
-<writing-an-llvm-pass-getAnalysisUsage>` method to our pass:
+<writing-an-llvm37-pass-getAnalysisUsage>` method to our pass:

 .. code-block:: c++